evkx/evkx.github.io/content/models/ford/puma/puma_gen-e/_index.md

 ## Security and Access Technologies

-The Ford Puma Gen-E is equipped with essential security features to protect you and your vehicle, offering simplicity and reliability.
+The Ford Puma Gen-E is equipped with advanced security features to protect you and your vehicle.
 These include:

+- **Keyless Entry and Start:** With the standard keyless start and optional keyless entry, you can unlock and start the vehicle seamlessly without removing the key from your pocket or bag.

 {{<evkxdisplayaddarticle />}}